Best stand mixers 2024 UK – 11 in-depth reviews of mixers from KitchenAid, Kenwood and more

 Our pick of the best stand mixers for your countertop tried and tested from brands such as Russell Hobbs, Kenwood, KitchenAid, and Sage

-Keen bakers and kitchen designers alike would agree that one of the best stand mixers is the ultimate statement kitchen appliance.
+Keen bakers and kitchen designers alike agree that one of the best stand mixers is the ultimate statement kitchen appliance.
 Designed to take the stress (and the effort) out of baking, these mixers are one of the most sought-after countertop additions, with designs that span almost every colourway imaginable.

-If you're revamping all of your kitchen appliances, once you've chosen your mixer, why not check out the best blenders so that you can coordinate your appliances by brand and colour?
+So, get stuck into the best stand mixers as decided by the Ideal Home team, who know a thing or two about baking.
+Once you've chosen your mixer, why not check out the best blenders so that you can coordinate your appliances by brand and colour?

 The best stand mixers - Quick list